 There are a lot of things that go into running a successful business, and woodworking is no exception.
+For example, you can create handcrafted wood boxes.
 Here are six things you need to know before starting your own woodworking business:

 Have a Clear Understanding of Your Target Market